uadmin/uadmin-docs/login_system_views/tutorial/part2.rst

       </body>
     </html>

-Now create a new file in the views folder named **main.go**.
-Inside main.go, create a MainHandler function that calls the /login_system/ URL path.
+Now create a new file in the views folder named **views_main.go**.
+Inside views_main.go, create a MainHandler function that calls the /login_system/ URL path.

 .. code-block:: go